legendarykamal/se-2/README.md

+# Rentable Warriors

-# A platform to rent your ERC4907 NFTs on the Polygon Zkevm testnet.
+A platform to rent your ERC4907 NFTs on the Polygon Zkevm testnet.

 # Features